Police widen probe into Chechen-born Paris knife attacker - Journal du Cameroun

 A 26-year-old woman and a man of 31 were slightly wounded.
 Officials said all the wounded were out of danger.

-Witnesses described dramatic scenes as the knifeman struck, walking along stabbing people and yelling “Allahu akbar” (God is greater).
+Witnesses described dramatic scenes as the knifeman struck, walking along stabbing people and yelling “Allahu akbar” (God is greatest).

 “I was taking orders and I saw a young woman panicking and trying to get into the restaurant,” Jonathan, a waiter at a Korean restaurant, told AFP.